NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/boards.md

 ---
 title: Boards
-subtitle: "Algorithm Audit consists of an executive board, advisory board, supervisory board, various teams and works with case-based advice commissions that consist of independent experts and stakeholder.
-Learn more about\_the executive [teams](/about/teams/).\n"
+subtitle: "Algorithm Audit consists of an executive board, international advisors, an advisory board and project teams.
+Learn more about\_our the work of the [project teams](/about/teams/)."
 image: /images/svg-illustrations/events.svg
 team2:
   title: Board